quangler/PROJ2000/Documentation/Completed Documents/Business Case - MAJTeQ.md

 ---
 ## Introduction / Background

-UltraSol Energy Solutions' (UES) information technology and procedures are about to undergo a transformation thanks to the efforts of MAJTEQ consulting group.
+UltraSol Energy Solutions' (UES) information technology and procedures are about to undergo a transformation thanks to the efforts of MAJTeQ consulting group.
 Our objective is for technology to support a more transparent, responsive organization that can better serve its stakeholders and partners.

-MAJTEQ is exploring a variety of systems designs which are aimed at integrating solutions to UES's production environment, including corporate data security, network architecture, data governance, server/client deployment, and other relevant enterprise systems.
+MAJTeQ is exploring a variety of systems designs which are aimed at integrating solutions to UES's production environment, including corporate data security, network architecture, data governance, server/client deployment, and other relevant enterprise systems.

 To reduce risks and Challenges, we will evaluate expectations, alternatives/changes, project stages, and financial investments by developing a business case & applying a disciplined approach.
 Aiming to provide guidance on the right course of action that will define the corporate values of the company.